 President and CEO

 Ms. Walsh received her bachelor’s of arts degree and a master’s degree in public health from Yale University.
-She is a member of the Boards of Trustees of Emmanuel College, the YMCA of Greater Boston, the Boston Public Health Commission, the Massachusetts Hospital Association, the Council of Teaching Hospitals, and the Yale University School of Medicine.
-She is also a member of the Advisory Board of the National Institutes of Health Clinical Center, the Health Care Institute and the Boston Green Ribbon Commission.
+She is a member of the Boards of the Federal Reserve Bank of Boston, the Boston Public Health Commission, the Massachusetts Hospital Association, the AAMC Council of Teaching Hospitals, Pine Street Inn, Dean’s Council of the Yale University School of Medicine, and the Greater Boston YMCA Board of Overseers.

 Senior Vice President and Chief Legal Counsel

 David Beck has been with BMC since 2007, when he was appointed Deputy General Counsel.
 He was promoted to Vice President and General Counsel in 2011.
 Immediately prior to joining BMC, David served as Deputy Chief of the Massachusetts Attorney General's Public Protection Bureau.
 He received a B.A. degree from Vanderbilt University, an M.P.P. degree from the Harvard Kennedy School, and a J.D. degree from the Harvard Law School.
 David oversees BMC's legal matters, corporate compliance, and captive insurance company.

 Dr. Alastair Bell is the Chief Operating Officer at Boston Medical Center and in that role he oversees inpatient and outpatient clinical operations, clinical support departments, facilities and environmental services, marketing, and strategic planning.
 Prior to assuming this role, Dr. Bell served as BMC's Vice President for Strategy Implementation where he worked closely with the senior management team to oversee implementation of the ambitious agenda of initiatives that form BMC's Be Exceptional strategic plan.